TheM1ddleM1n/Waddle/SECURITY.md

 - Acknowledgement within **48 hours**
 - A fix or mitigation within **7 days** for critical issues
 - Credit given in the changelog if you want it
+- If i cannot fix the issue - you will have to email miniblox to either mitigate or fix